 Relax at Blackpool Sands

 Unlike its name suggests Blackpool Sands is not in the more famous seaside resort of Blackpool in the north west.
 And it’s not sandy.
-However, it is ranked as one of Britain’s top beaches.
+However, it is one our favourite beaches on the English Riviera and ranked as one of Britain’s top beaches.
 Visit during the summer and you’ll find it packed with holiday-makers lounging on the pebbles, hiring water sports equipment and paddling in the fresh water river.
 There’s an excellent cafe, toilets and showers.
 Dogs are allowed on the beach from November to March.
 You can park on a sloped, concrete car park open all year round or a large grass car park which is available during busier holiday periods.
 Parking charges apply from late spring and throughout the summer.

 Play at Coronation Park

 If you’re looking for free things to do in Dartmouth Coronation Park is the ideal space for young children to let off some steam on the beach and boat themed playground.
 There’s also plenty of room for older kids to have a knock about with a football or a game of rounders on the adjacent field.
 The Anchor Stone Cafe on the corner of the park is open for breakfast and light meals from 7am in the summer until late afternoon.
 If you’re refuelling on the go we can recommend grabbing a takeaway coffee and a delicious Salcombe ice cream or Dart Farm ice lolly for the kids.